2025-2026 NYS PTA LEGISLATIVE PRIORITIES

 • Support adequate funding for school districts to provide continuing professional development for educators, school-related professionals, school leaders, and other school staff;

-• Support full funding for Individuals with Disabilities Education Act (IDEA), Every Student Succeeds Act (ESSA), and all other federal laws affecting the education of children and youth in New York State;
+• Support full funding for the Individuals with Disabilities Education Act (IDEA), Every Student Succeeds Act (ESSA), and all other federal laws affecting the education of children and youth in New York State;

-• Support full-day kindergarten in New York State and adequate, equitable, and assured funding for universal pre-K and full-day kindergarten;
+• Support full-day kindergarten and universal pre-K for all students & adequate and equitable funding for universal pre-K and full-day kindergarten;

 • Support efforts to maintain optimal and lower-class size for instruction at all levels;